craftcms/docs/docs/commerce/3.x/dev/element-queries/product-queries.md

 ## Example

-We can display the 10 most recent Clothing products by doing the following:
+We can use Twig to display the ten most recent Clothing products:

 1. Create a product query with `craft.products()`.
 2. Set the [type](#type) an [limit](#limit) parameters on it.